-In the unlikely event the room won't retract the first place to check on the 34 FT. models is the lock down paddle latches.
+In the unlikely event the room won't retract the first place to check is the lock down paddle latches.
 If curious fingers have hit the lock down switch and the latches aren't fully closed power is automatically cut to the slide out switch.
 To correct this situation depress the unlock position on the lock down switch until you're sure they are fully retracted then try the slide out room switch again.